subK4yG/HemoMorphNet-Blood-Cell-Classification/README.md

    * Classification report
    * ROC curves

-## Dataset Structure (8 Classes)
+## Dataset (8 Classes)

 The dataset contains the following 8 blood cell classes:
-EOSINOPHIL
++ EOSINOPHIL
-LYMPHOCYTE
++ LYMPHOCYTE
-MONOCYTE
++ MONOCYTE
-NEUTROPHIL
++ NEUTROPHIL
-BASOPHIL
++ BASOPHIL
-NORMAL RBC (Red Blood Cells)
++ NORMAL RBC (Red Blood Cells)
-IMMATURE GRANULOCYTE
++ IMMATURE GRANULOCYTE
-PLATELET
++ PLATELET

+Project Files (Google Drive Link)
+The complete dataset, trained models, and other large resources are available here:
++ Google Drive Link:
+(Some files were too large to upload to GitHub, so they are stored in Google Drive for view.)

 ### What CNN model does this project use?